 Tom Brady insists he will be back in 2021 after clinching seventh Super Bowl win

-By winning his seventh ring, Tampa Bay Buccaneers quarterback Tom Brady has now clinched more Super Bowl victories than any franchise has achieved in NFL history.
+By winning his seventh ring, Tampa Bay Buccaneers quarterback Tom Brady has now clinched more Super Bowl victories than any franchise has achieved in NFL history; Rob Gronkowski says he 'didn't see any reason' why he wouldn't be back next season having come out of retirement last year

 By Cameron Hogwood